-Most importantly, the confidence at which we can reject the null hypothesis depends on the estimate of the occurrence rate of

-- 5 eruptions.
-If the dataset by Svensson et al. (2020) SVE20 data set is incomplete, the frequency of eruptions $\lambda$ is underestimated.
+Most importantly, the confidence at which we can reject the null hypothesis depends on the estimate of the occurrence rate of eruptions.
+If the SVE20 data set is incomplete, the frequency of eruptions λ is underestimated.
 This has been discussed in detail in Sec.
 3.2, and we found 84 eruptions as a conservative upper bound estimate of the maximum number of potentially unidentified eruptions.
 When increasing N from 82 to 166, the expectation value $E[k] = M(1 - e^{-\lambda \tau})$ almost doubles, as can be seen by the dashed line in Fig. 5a.
-Still, the number of matches in the data remains significant: The shading in Fig. 5b shows the range of probabilities obtained when considering rates $\lambda = N \cdot (\Delta T)^{-1}$ by increasing N from 82 - 10 to 166.
-Even then we consistently find $p \le 0.1$ , allowing us to reject the null hypothesis at 90% confidence.
+Still, the number of matches in the data remains significant: The shading in Fig. 5b shows the range of probabilities obtained when considering rates $\lambda = N \cdot (\Delta T)^{-1}$ by increasing N from 82 to 166.
+Even then we consistently find $p \le 0.1$, allowing us to reject the null hypothesis at 90% confidence.
 Thus, our results are robust to a potential under-counting of large bipolar eruptions where half of the eruptions not occurring close to a DO event had not been identified.

-3.6 Contrasting volcanic influence on warming and cooling phases of DO cycles
+3.6 Contrasting volcanic influence on warming and cooling phases of DO cycles warmings.
+As a result, the question of a potential volcanic trigger of DO cooling transitions remains inconclusive, as discussed in the following.

 It may seem counter intuitive that the radiative aerosol cooling of volcanic eruptions would induce abrupt warming transitions of the DO cycles.
 An effect on the abrupt cooling phases of DO cycles may seem more likely at first.
-We performed the same

-- 15 of the DO cycles.
-An effect on the abrupt cooling phases of DO cycles may seem more likely at first.
-We performed the same analysis on the cooling transitions that mark the terminations of interstadials and do not find a significant clustering of eruptions leading up to the coolings (see Fig. S5).
+We performed the same analysis on the cooling transitions that mark the terminations of interstadials and do not find a significant clustering of eruptions

+30 leading up to the coolings (see Fig. S5).
 We note, however, that the cooling transitions in the isotopic records are generally much less well-defined.
-Thus, their The statistical basis to assess the significance of this is thus not as solid compared to the case of the DO warmings. - 20 Firstly, about half of the interstadials do not have a well-defined abrupt cooling, and one might thus argue that it is not meaningful to look for a trigger of the terminations of these interstadials.
-In Lohmann and Ditlevsen (2019) criteria are given and tested for the saw-tooth shape of DO cycles, i.e., the existence of an abrupt cooling that is distinct from the gradual cooling during the interstadials.
+The statistical basis to assess the significance of this is thus not as solid compared to the case of the DO

+Firstly, about half of the interstadials do not have a well-defined abrupt cooling, and one might thus argue that it is not meaningful to look for a trigger of the terminations of these interstadials.
+In Lohmann and Ditlevsen (2019) criteria are given

+- 5 and tested for the saw-tooth shape of DO cycles, i.e., the existence of an abrupt cooling that is distinct from the gradual cooling during the interstadials.
 Out of the 19 interstadials investigated here, 10 do not show a distinct abrupt cooling according to Lohmann and Ditlevsen (2019).
-When restricting the sample to the 9 events with a clear abrupt cooling, the closest distance - of a preceding volcanic eruption is 170 years.
+When restricting the sample to the 9 events with a clear abrupt cooling, the closest distance of a preceding volcanic eruption is 170 years.
 Considering that the 10-percentile remains 51.8 years (Sec.
 3.3), this is clearly not statistically significant.
-Out of all 19 cooling transitions, we find only one DO cooling where a preceding eruption occurs within 100 years.
+Out of all 19 cooling transitions, we find only one DO cooling where a preceding eruption occurs - 10 within 100 years.
 Based on these timing estimates, it seems impossible to find a subset of events where a statistically significant link of interstadial terminations and volcanic eruptions can be established.